Provmawn/Gunman-s-Nightmare/README.md

 https://www.youtube.com/watch?v=9pqFwmkh7r8
 ## Background

 This is a game I created when I was a junior in highschool.
 At that point in time I wanted to create something amazing.
-Looking back, the code is not perfect and I remeber I wanted to add parallax scrolling but I didn't know how it worked at all.
+Looking back, the code is not perfect and I remember I wanted to add parallax scrolling and a camera but I didn't know how.
 It is great to see how far I have come with my programming and I always enjoy looking back on this project.